LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 # Account Overview

-The Account APIs are utilized to retrieve and modify customer details in the Admin Console.
-These APIs should only be accessed by a system administrator or through your back-end in a secure environment.
-In both scenarios, it is important to understand the potential impact of any changes made, as this API has administrative capabilities that can override default behaviors in the LoginRadius workflows.
+The Account APIs enable administrators to fetch and update customer details within the Admin Console.
+These APIs should be used exclusively by system administrators or via a secure backend setup.
+Understanding the impact of any changes made through these APIs is crucial, as they have administrative capabilities that can override default LoginRadius workflows.

-There are four types of request methods that can be made:
+There are four types of request methods available:

 - [Account APIs for registration](#accountapisforregistration0)
 - [Account APIs to obtain customer profile data after successful registration](#accountapistoobtaincustomerprofiledataaftersuccessfulregistration1)
 - [Account APIs related to profile update](#accountapisrelatedtoprofileupdate2)
 - [Account APIs related to delete profile](#accountapisrelatedtodeleteprofile3)

-> **Note:** Account APIs use an API secret with **management capabilities**, primarily for backend operations, and may not adhere to certain security settings defined in the Admin Console.
+> **Note:** Account APIs use an API secret with *management capabilities*, primarily for backend operations.
+As such, they do not adhere to some security settings defined in the Admin Console.

-#### Account APIs for registration
+## Account APIs for registration

-These APIs are used to create an end-user account in the LoginRadius Admin Console.
-This API bypasses the standard email verification process and allows for manual customer creation.
-To receive a successful response, you must format a JSON request body with all mandatory fields.
-Here are some common fields you'll encounter:
+These APIs are used for creating accounts in the LoginRadius Admin Console, bypassing the normal email verification process.
+You need to format a JSON request body with all mandatory fields for a successful response.
+Commonly used APIs include:

-- [Account Create](/api/v2/customer-identity-api/account/account-create) - Creates a LoginRadius account in the Cloud Directory with the necessary details provided.
+- [Account Create](/api/v2/customer-identity-api/account/account-create) API - Creates a LoginRadius account in the Cloud Directory with the necessary details.

-- [Email Verification token](/api/v2/customer-identity-api/account/get-email-verification-token) - This API Returns an Email Verification token by requesting the Email ID of the particular customer.
-The verification token returned helps in verifying a customer account.
+- [Email Verification token](/api/v2/customer-identity-api/account/get-email-verification-token) - Returns an email verification token by requesting the customer’s email ID.
+This token helps verify a customer account.

-- [Forgot Password Token](/api/v2/customer-identity-api/account/get-forgot-password-token) - This API returns a Forgot Password Token which is helpful in sending a Forgot Password email to the customer.
-Note: Replace ‘email’ parameter with ‘username’ in the body if you have the UserName workflow enabled.
+- [Forgot Password Token](/api/v2/customer-identity-api/account/get-forgot-password-token) - Returns a forgot password token, which is useful for sending a forgot password email to the customer.
+It's important yo use 'username' instead of 'email' in the request body if the Username Registration workflow is enabled in the [Account Workflow](https://adminconsole.loginradius.com/platform-configuration/identity-workflow/authentication-workflow/account-workflow) section of the Admin Console.

-#### Account APIs to obtain customer profile data after successful registration
+## Account APIs to obtain customer profile data after successful registration

-You can use a set of APIs to retrieve all identities (UID and Profiles) associated with a specific Customer profile in the dashboard.
-These APIs provide various details, and there are different types of Read Customer Profile APIs available for viewing the required information.
+These APIs retrieve all identities (UID and Profiles) associated with a specific customer profile in the dashboard.
+Types of Read Customer Profile APIs include:

-- [Account Identities by Email](/api/v2/customer-identity-api/account/account-identities-by-email) - This API is used to retrieve all of the identities linked to a particular LoginRadius Profile.
+- [Account Identities by Email](/api/v2/customer-identity-api/account/account-identities-by-email) -  Retrieves all identities linked to a specific LoginRadius profile.

-- [Access Token based on UID or User impersonation API](/api/v2/customer-identity-api/account/account-impersonation-api) - This API is used to get LoginRadius access token based on UID which is further helpful in Login Process.
+- [Access Token based on UID or User impersonation API](/api/v2/customer-identity-api/account/account-impersonation-api) - Obtains a LoginRadius access token based on UID, useful in the login process.

-- [Account Password](/api/v2/customer-identity-api/account/account-password) - This API is used to retrieve the hashed password of a specified account in Cloud Directory.
-The hashed password can be fetched by the system administrator of the organization.
+- [Account Password](/api/v2/customer-identity-api/account/account-password) - Retrieves the hashed password of a specified account in the Cloud Directory, accessible by the system administrator.

 - [Account Profiles by Email](/api/v2/customer-identity-api/account/account-profiles-by-email) - This API is used to fetch all of the profile details provided at the time of registration by the Customer, which is associated with a  specified email in Cloud Directory.